Updated June 29, 2017

 If you pay real estate taxes in Fairfax County, it may be difficult to understand how your tax money is being spent – most of us don’t think in terms of billions or millions of dollars.
 You want to know how much you are paying for our public schools, public safety and other government services provided by our county.

-To provide taxpayers with more transparency, we have developed the Real Estate Tax Calculator to help you see where your dollars are going, based on your own real estate assessment for the current budget year.
+To provide taxpayers with more transparency, our Real Estate Tax Calculator helps you to see where your dollars are going, based on your own real estate assessment for the current budget year.

 Using the 2017 countywide average assessment for all homes, which is $533,168, here is how the calculator works: